grafana/loki/docs/sources/api/_index.md

 ### Get rule group

+<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the -experimental.ruler.enable-api CLI flag or the YAML config option.</span>

 ```
 GET /loki/api/v1/rules/{namespace}/{groupName}
 ```

 Returns the rule group matching the request namespace and group name.

-_This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._

 ### Set rule group

+<span style="background-color:#f3f973;">This experimental endpoint is disabled by default and can be enabled via the -experimental.ruler.enable-api CLI flag or the YAML config option.</span>

 ```
 POST /loki/api/v1/rules/{namespace}
 ```

 Creates or updates a rule group.
 This endpoint expects a request with `Content-Type: application/yaml` header and the rules **YAML** definition in the request body, and returns `202` on success.

-_This experimental endpoint is disabled by default and can be enabled via the `-experimental.ruler.enable-api` CLI flag (or its respective YAML config option)._

 #### Example request